expertmm/SVGnest/readme.md

 **Demo:** http://svgnest.com

 ## Reasons for fork
-* Convert to C++ for use in desktop applications, especially Slic3r
+* Convert to perl for use in desktop applications, especially Slic3r

+## Changes in perl version
+* convert svg from index.html to example-data.yml using http://codeamaze.com/xml-converter/xml-to-yaml-converter then remove undercores from output

 ## Known Issues
-* Convert to C++ then notify Slic3r team via https://github.com/alexrj/Slic3r/issues/3237
+* Convert to perl then notify Slic3r team via https://github.com/alexrj/Slic3r/issues/3237

 (requires SVG and webworker support).
 Mobile warning: running the demo is CPU intensive.